MinecraftForge/Documentation/docs/blocks/states.md

 `BlockState`'s are immutable and pregenerated, this means that calling `BlockState.with(IProperty<T>, T)` will simply go to the `BlockState`/`StateContainer` and request the BlockState with the set of values you want, instead of constructing a new `BlockState`.

-It follows very easily from this that since basic `BlockState`'s are generated into a fixed set at startup, you are able and encouraged to use reference comparison (==) to check if they are equal.
+It follows very easily from this that since basic `BlockState`s are generated into a fixed set at startup, you are able and encouraged to use reference comparison (==) to check if they are equal.

 Using `BlockState`'s